ChaseKolozsy/auto-debugger/README.md

 - Web UI parity
   - Add audio controls and navigation shortcuts analogous to CLI
   - Inline summaries and quick filters for errors/variables
+  - Display notes/observations in the web interface with source attribution (human, LLM, agent)
+  - Allow adding/editing notes directly from the web interface

 Selecting the Python interpreter / environments
 - The debugger can target any Python interpreter via `--python`, otherwise it uses the interpreter running the CLI (`sys.executable`).
 The specified interpreter must have `debugpy` installed.